 An analysis of global issues and the impact of globalization on social inequality.
 Students are required to participate in an international service-learning experience during spring break.
 Course may be repeated for 1 credit hour.
 No more than 4 credits may be applied to the major.
-Cross-listed as GLS 240.
 Prerequisites: Application and instructor consent.